laf0rge/onomondo-eim/README.md

 Once the application is running it will display a prompt.
 To exit the application type `CTRL+G` and then `q`.

+(To run onomondo-eim under the control of `systemd`, the example service file /contrib/onomondo-eim.service may be used)

 Configuration
 -------------